 Once a victim's needs are identified, the police or other responsible authority may refer the victim to service providers.
 Similarly, prosecuting and judicial authorities can also refer the victim to a competent authority (e.g., the Juvenile and Social Welfare Services of the Ministry of Justice) for an individual assessment of the victim's support and protection needs.
 An individual needs assessment (INA) takes into account the personal characteristics of the victim, such as age, race, colour, religion, nationality or ethnic origin, sexual orientation, gender and disability, as well as the extent of the damage suffered by the victim and the type, severity, circumstances and nature of the crime (e.g., hate crime).
 The INA is only conducted on the victim's request.
 As a result, INAs tend to be conducted late in the process, and not for all victims.
 Civil society actors have commented on the need for a more standardized approach to conducting INAs.

+All victims have the right to obtain legal assistance, translation services, information about their case, protection measures, as well as restorative justice solutions and state compensation.
 Protection measures in place for hate crime victims include the custody of trained personnel, the possibility to record victim testimony, and the non-disclosure of the victim's key personal data in the testimony.
 Additional measures are applied when the hate crime victim is a migrant.
 In such cases, the law prohibits the removal of undocumented migrants who have been victims of a hate crime, and those who are not citizens of the EU may be granted a residence permit for humanitarian reasons.